Site and Significance

 Renovation of the Regional Museum of Casma “Max Uhle”

 Decades of archaeological explorations at Cerro Sechín culminated with the opening of a site museum in 1984.
 In 2018, thanks to funds provided by the U.S. Embassy in Peru, World Monuments Fund (WMF) and the Ministry of Culture collaborated to renovate the Regional Museum of Casma “Max Uhle,” whose facilities and displays required updates after more than 30 years of use.
 Renovations to the museum included new lighting systems, display cases, 3D models, and exhibition panels, and freshly painted walls.
 In addition, new exhibition content was created to feature information about Cerro Sechín, Chankillo, and other relevant archaeological sites in the Casma region.
 The improved facilities offer visitors a better cultural, educational, and touristic experience, and help generate public awareness for conservation needs at these sites.

-Despite receiving over 17,000 visitors each year, the stone monuments at the archaeological site have not been treated since their excavation and restoration for public appreciation in the 1970s.
-As a result, the unique sculptures are cracked and eroded from exposure to the elements and seismic activity.
-Cerro Sechín was included on the 2014 World Monuments Watch in order to encourage timely action for the conservation and management of the site.
+Despite receiving over 17,000 visitors each year, the stone slabs at the archaeological site have not been treated since their excavation and restoration for public appreciation in the 1970s.
+As a result, the unique monoliths suffer from cracking and erosion due to exposure to the elements and seismic activity.
+Cerro Sechín was included on the 2014 World Monuments Watch in order to encourage action for the conservation and management of the site.